Supercuspidal unipotent representations: L-packets and formal degrees

-We attack the HII conjecture in Section \ref{sec:HII}.
-For simple adjoint groups, the second author already proved Theorem \ref{thm:HII} in \cite{Opd2}.
-Starting from that and using the proof of Theorem \ref{thm:A}, we extend Theorem \ref{thm:HII} to all unramified reductive $K$-groups.
 Finally, in the appendix we explore the behaviour of L-parameters and adjoint $\gamma$-factors under Weil restriction.
 Whereas L-functions are always preserved, it turns out that adjoint $\gamma$-factors sometimes change under Weil restriction.
-Nevertheless, we can use these computations to prove that the HII conjecture are always stable under restriction of scalars.
-That is, if $L/K$ is a finite separable extension of non-archimedean local fields and the HII conjectures hold for a reductive $L$-group, then they also hold for the reductive $K$-group obtained by restriction of scalars (and conversely).
+Nevertheless, we can use these computations to prove that the HII conjectures are always stable under restriction of scalars.
+That is, if $L/K$ is a finite separable extension of non-archimedean local fields and the HII conjectures hold for a reductive $L$-group, then they also hold for the reductive $K$-group obtained by restriction of scalars (and conversely).\\